saoirse-defi/milestone2-vanilla/README.md

 #### User Input Choices

 During the design process of a video game, choosing the correct control scheme is an essential as it's the only physical connection that the user has with the application.
+Two different control methods had to be designed, one for desktop and another for mobile.

 ###### Desktop Controls